17hoehbr/automated-plex-guide/README.md

 8. Select /movies under Default Root Folders
 9. Select Physical / Web under Default Minimum Availability.
 Optionally you could select and earlier setting in case a movie gets leaked before being released to DVD but you will more often than not probably just get cam recordings.

-### Connect Plex

-Settings > Media Server > Plex

-Fill out your Plex credentials on the right hand side and it should automatically fill the rest

-Then make sure to click "Load Libraries" and check all relevant ones.

 ### Connect Jellyfin